mcm14n/PlutoTemplatingApp/README.md

 2. Pull this repo to a local directory
 3. Ensure that you are in the same directory as the docker-compose files
 4. Ensure that ports 3000 and 5000 are available
-5. After you ensure that the above are complete, build and deploy app with the one of the cmds:
+5. After you ensure that the above are complete, build and deploy app with the one of these cmds:
    - production: `docker-compose -f docker-compose-prod.yml up --build -d`
    - development: `docker-compose up --build -d`

+#### Tests

+You may run tests with this cmd: `docker-compose exec api pytest`

 #### Syntax Overview